TableTopTrading/mt5-projects/DOC/Project Context - SlopeStrength Dashboard.md

 *   **Human (Tester/Manager):** Provides context, defines tasks, runs tests, provides feedback, and conducts final acceptance testing.

 **Development Rules**:
+- Use the Project Manifesto - Equity Curve Trading.md file when wider context is needed.
 - We will work on one file at a time.
 If changes are needed to other files, stop and request confirmation first.
+- Always create a plan of actions for confirmation.
+- Always review your plan to ensure that you are considering any MQL5 constraints.
 - Request clarification if something is not clear.
+- Symbolic links are used to share files between dev and test.
 - Handling Include files
     - For custom includes #include <MyProjects/Trade/RiskManager.mqh> #include "..\Includes\MyProjects\Indicators\RSI.mqh"
     - For MT5 standard includes (not in the repo) #include <Trade/Trade.mqh>